Our History

 Thanks to its high resistance to weather conditions, rot-proof nature, and low wind resistance, the Ombrières from La Scourtinerie achieved immediate success.

-The Ombrières of Provence
+Les Ombrières de Provence

 The renowned Ombrières, designed and created in 2017 by La Scourtinerie, have become Les Ombrières de Provence by La Scourtinerie.
 This new identity celebrates our craftsmanship, our deep connection to Provence, and our commitment to enhancing your moments beneath our coconut fiber shade sails and canopies.